Vigneshr2764433/skillgrowai/README.md

 ![Build](Add photos of build process here)
- The cordova build command is used to compile and package your Cordova project for different platforms (Android, iOS, etc.).
-It processes the app's code, applies platform-specific settings, and generates the final installable files (like .apk for Android or .ipa for iOS).

-Usage
-sh
-Copy
-Edit
-cordova build <platform>
-Example for Android:

-sh
-Copy
-Edit
-cordova build android
 Key Features of cordova build
 Compiles Code: Converts your HTML, CSS, and JavaScript into a platform-specific app.
 Handles Dependencies: Ensures plugins, permissions, and configurations are applied.